 IHI/NPSF Professional Learning Series Webcast

-Traditional patient safety efforts have been designed and implemented under the premise that our systems are well understood, well designed, and predictable.
-Therefore, when things go wrong, individuals are usually identified as the cause and focus for developing actions to prevent future error and harm.
-Unfortunately, the vast majority of preventable health care errors are due to systems issues that are often overlooked.
-This "new view" of addressing and improving safety is captured by the term "Safety-II."
+Traditional patient safety efforts were designed and implemented under the premise that our systems are well understood, well designed, and predictable.
+Therefore, when things do go wrong, individuals are often identified as the cause and focus for developing actions to prevent future harm.

 This presentation will provide a practical model for thinking about systems, define Safety-I and –II, and explore the relationship between Safety-I and –II, with suggestions for applications by safety teams.